ashleydavis/javascript-testing-examples/replay-testing/README.md

 Interact with the frontend and the requests and responses are recorded to the data file [./data/request.log](./data/request.log).

-Now stop the frontend and backend.
+Now stop everything.

+Start the backend again (you need it starting from the default state for the tests to pass).

-Use [./replay-tool](./replay-tool) to replay the requests to the backend and test that responses from the backend are correct.
+Then use [./replay-tool](./replay-tool) to replay the requests to the backend and test that responses from the backend are correct.